2dareis2do/CSS-Cover-Flow/README.md

 Forked from https://codepen.io/bjezyk/pen/rjxgqm

-This is a proof of concept that demonstrates using pure css to create a "Cover Flow" component or view inspired by Apple's original cover flow design. https://en.wikipedia.org/wiki/Cover_Flow
+This is a proof of concept that demonstrates using pure css (no js) to create a "Cover Flow" component or view inspired by Apple's original cover flow design. https://en.wikipedia.org/wiki/Cover_Flow